 Wildwood's attractions blended traditional amusement park fare with White Bear Lake's natural amenities.
 Standard carnival elements—roller coaster, Ferris wheel, and penny arcade—coexisted with water-based recreation including rental bathhouses, a toboggan slide launching swimmers into the lake, and motorboat excursions.
 The park capitalized on its location by offering fishing boat rentals and occasional hot air balloon rides.
 Extensive picnic grounds hosted family gatherings and corporate outings, positioning Wildwood as both individual entertainment venue and group destination that built on the established resort culture of the area.

 A dance pavilion timed evening events to match the last streetcar back to St. Paul, while orchestras, dancing lessons, bowling, playgrounds, swings, and ball-throwing games kept visitors busy during the day.
-Separate dormitories for men and women, plus on-site meals, let people stay overnight, turning the park from a day trip into a mini vacation.
+Separate dormitories for men and women, along with on-site dining facilities, allowed visitors to stay overnight, turning Wildwood from a day-trip destination into a mini vacation.
 Baseball games on the beach and attractions for the young and romantic, like the "Laugh in the Dark" ride, took full advantage of the lakefront setting.
 Companies from the Twin Cities often held employee events at Wildwood, utilizing the extensive picnic grounds and varied attractions.

 Locally, it was considered the "Coney Island of St. Paul," a reputation Wildwood earned.
 Its bustling atmosphere, thrilling rides, and lively entertainment made it a beloved destination for Twin Cities residents and visitors alike.
 The park's popularity surpassed its sister park at the opposite end of the line, Minnetonka's Big Island Amusement Park, which closed its doors in 1911.
 Although an immensely popular destination, financial difficulties plagued Wildwood throughout its existence, leading to multiple closures.